Compositions and Arrangements

 Some more of my arrangements are for sale at SCORE EXCHANGE, which you can find by clicking here.
 If you need any tune arranged for your ensemble, or, for example, a group playing at your wedding, please get in touch.

 My new arrangement of Gershwin’s “Fascinating Rhythm” was premiered by Wrexham Symphony Orchestra on February 28th 2016, conducted by myself.
+In December 2017, Wrexham Youth Orchestra premiered my new arrangement of Torme and Wells’s “The Christmas Song”.

 I have done much work as a copyist and can "Sibelius" almost all forms of nomenclature.
 If you have some music you need professionally typeset please get in touch.